Harper Collins Publisher, November 30, 2021

 The New York Times bestselling author of THE LAST TRAIN TO LONDON revisits the dark early days of the German occupation in France in this haunting novel—a love story and a tale of high-stakes danger and incomparable courage—about a young American heiress who helps artists hunted by the Nazis escape from war-torn Europe.

-Wealthy, beautiful Naneé was born with a spirit of adventure that transcends her Midwestern roots.
+Wealthy, beautiful Naneé was born with a spirit of adventure.
 For her, learning to fly is freedom.
 When German tanks roll across the border and into Paris, this woman with an adorable dog and a generous heart joins the resistance.
 Known as the Postmistress because she delivers information to those in hiding, Naneé uses her charms and skill to house the hunted and deliver them to safety.